Deathsmiles: Mega Black Label

-Xbox 360 and PC release
+Xbox 360 release

-An Xbox 360 port was released in Japan on April 23, 2009, in both regular and limited editions.
+An Xbox 360 port was released in Japan in April 2009, in both regular and limited editions.
 The Limited Edition includes a Manabu Namiki Selection Deathsmiles Premium Arrange Album soundtrack CD.
 New game modes include an Xbox 360 mode and Ver 1.1 mode.
-The player can also adjust the screen brightness, background frame, game screen position and zoom level.
+The players can also adjust the screen brightness, background frame, game screen position and zoom level.

 Hori produced a controller for the Xbox 360 game that was an Amazon Japan exclusive.

-On April 8, 2010, the Platinum Collection re-release came out in Japan, containing both the main game and the Mega Black Label downloadable content on the disc.
+In April 2010, the Platinum Collection re-release came out in Japan, containing both the main game and the Mega Black Label downloadable content on the disc.

 Aksys Games has released the game in North America on June 28, 2010.
 A Limited Edition was released that includes, along with the game, an exclusive Xbox 360 faceplate and a "Premium Arrange Album" soundtrack CD.
 As with the Japanese Platinum Collection re-release, the North American port integrates the Mega Black Label (MBL) content, providing a total of 6 game versions selectable from the front-end menu: Arcade, Ver 1.1, Xbox 360, MBL Ver 1.1, MBL Arcade, MBL Xbox 360.
 The additional playable character, Sakura, is available in the MBL versions.

 Rising Star Games released the game in Europe on February 18, 2011, as "Deathsmiles: Deluxe Edition".
 This contained a soundtrack CD and a CD intended for use on the PC including desktop themes.
 Originally the soundtrack CD was misprinted and was released as a data CD including the music as .wav files.

 iOS/Android release

 Cave released a port of Deathsmiles on the Apple iOS App Store in 2011.
-On July 22, 2013, the game was released for Android devices.
-On September 9, 2019, Cave updated the game's port for compatibility with recent iOS versions, along with the other games that have said ports.
+The game was released for Android devices in July 2013.
+Cave updated the game's port for compatibility with recent iOS versions in September 2019, along with the other games that have said ports.

 PS4, XB1, and Switch release

-A compilation of both Deathsmiles I and Deathsmiles II is set to release for PlayStation 4, Xbox One and Nintendo Switch in Japan in 2021.
+A compilation of both Deathsmiles I and Deathsmiles II was released for PlayStation 4, Xbox One and Nintendo Switch in Japan in 2021 by City Connection.
+It includes the original and Mega Black Label editions of the game plus the options and modes from the Xbox 360 version, and features an extra DLC adding 5 new playable characters and music tracks from the mobile game Gothic wa Mahou Otome to the normal and Ver 1.1 modes of both editions of the first game.
+It was later ported to Microsoft Windows in June 2022.